ai4mde/chatbot/README.md

 To set up the project for local development:

 1.  **Prepare the environment:**
-    - Create the `/opt/ai4mde/050/data` subdirectory on your system.
-This directory will be used to store persistent data for the services (refer to the Compose file for details).
     - Navigate to the `./config` directory.
     - For each file ending in `.example`, create a copy without the `.example` suffix (e.g., copy `chatback.env.example.yml` to `chatback.env`).
     - Edit the newly created configuration files and replace all placeholder values marked with `<change me>` with your actual configuration details.